-Mika is currently being mentored by Farmacist, an independent agronomy and precision agriculture service provider in the Mackay and Burdekin Regions.
+Mika was mentored by Farmacist, an independent agronomy and precision agriculture service provider in the Mackay and Burdekin Regions.
 Farmacist specialises is agronomic advice, geospatial data collection and management, development and extension activities supporting farming practice changes.

 Mika has a Bachelor of Science with majors in Environmental Science and Marine Biology this degree provided him with a well-rounded background in understanding the large-scale and small-scale impacts of agriculture, from the paddock to the reef.
 Mika hopes to move into agronomy as he wants to aid the uptake of best management practises and create change on a community level.